ArtsiBurger/MusicDownloader/README.md

 # Dev Notes

+- PlaylistSelector/main.py and MusicDownloader/main.py are for terminal usage

+### Ideas
 - Make widgets for playlist control
 - Find out how to make "tab" work correctly in JSON